 Rapid growth in Asia, financial market liberalization in the mainland and government policy to strengthen the sector.

-for experienced fund managers with expertise in supervising administration of
+There is also great demand for experienced fund managers with expertise in supervising administration of fund portfolios and implementing investment and distribution policies.

 |